niranad/25plus5clock/README.md

 ## Link

-This project with all tests passing is live with Github pages at [25plus5clock](https://niranad.github.io/25plus5clock). **If you are using Google Chrome, you may see a warning red screen with _Deceptive site ahead_ message indicating the site is _dangerous_.
-Please note that this is not true as Google Chrome cannot accurately discern a website with no backend logic such as a Github page from phishing attacks.
-Just ignore and click the _Details_ button, then click _visit this unsafe site_ to see the project.** Specified tests can be run against the project on this [codepen](https://codepen.io/niranad/full/gOvVooB).
+This project with all tests passing is live with firebase hosting at [25plus5clock](https://https://clock-fea28.web.app/).
+Specified tests can be run against the project on this [codepen](https://codepen.io/niranad/full/gOvVooB).

 ## Origin